Rosewood1985/ai-sports-edge/memory-bank/progress.md

 The implementation follows best practices for data fetching and state management, providing a robust and maintainable solution for the admin dashboard.

+### Conversion Funnel Tracking Widget Implementation (May 24, 2025)

+#### Completed Components

+- ✅ Created type definitions for conversion funnel data:
+  - ✅ FunnelStage interface for funnel visualization
+  - ✅ Cohort interface for cohort analysis
+  - ✅ ConversionTrigger interface for trigger analysis
+  - ✅ EngagementMetric and EngagementScore interfaces for engagement metrics
+- ✅ Implemented ConversionFunnelWidget with:
+  - ✅ Funnel visualization showing conversion path with drop-off rates
+  - ✅ Cohort analysis table for retention tracking
+  - ✅ Conversion trigger analysis with impact visualization
+  - ✅ Engagement score metrics with detailed breakdown
+- ✅ Created useConversionFunnelData hook for data fetching
+- ✅ Added getConversionFunnelData method to AdminDashboardService
+- ✅ Updated AdminDashboard to include the new widget
+- ✅ Added mock data for development and testing

+#### Implementation Details

+The Conversion Funnel Tracking widget provides comprehensive conversion analytics with:

+1. **Funnel Visualization**:

+   - Visual representation of the conversion path
+   - Conversion rates at each stage
+   - Drop-off rates between stages
+   - User counts at each stage

+2. **Cohort Analysis**:

+   - Retention rates over time (1, 3, 7, 14, 30 days)
+   - Conversion rates by cohort
+   - Cohort size tracking
+   - Date-based cohort grouping

+3. **Conversion Trigger Analysis**:

+   - Identification of key actions that lead to conversion
+   - Comparison between converted and non-converted users
+   - Impact score for each trigger
+   - Visual representation of trigger importance

+4. **Engagement Score**:
+   - Overall engagement score with trend indicators
+   - Detailed breakdown of engagement metrics
+   - Weighted scoring system
+   - Visual representation of engagement components

+The implementation follows atomic design principles and maintains consistency with existing dashboard widgets.
+The component is fully responsive and integrates seamlessly with the existing dashboard layout.

 ## Dependency Management Audit Implementation (May 22, 2025)

 ### Dependency Management Audit